metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 they can come out strong against a 49er team expecting an easy win against a pushover.
 The Seahawks need to establish the early lead and force the 49ers to play from behind for a good bit of the game.

 **San Francisco covers if**
 Shanahan and Garoppalo find ways to keep this offense consistently productive against a spirited Seattle defense.
-It won't be easy especially considering Deebo Samuel will likely be ruled out for the game.
+It won't be easy especially considering Deebo Samuel will likely be ruled out for the game
+\- AND -
+Russell Wilson has truly lost the drive to fight for his team and win.